Common Reasons Why Websites Fail to Convert and How to Fix in 2026

 • Align landing pages with ad messaging and ensure a clear value proposition.

-• Test different elements like headlines, images, and CTA placements to optimize performance.
+• Test different elements, such as headlines, images, and CTA placements, to optimize performance.

 1. Streamline Checkout Process (For E-commerce):